A doula, or birth worker, is a trained professional who provides physical, emotional, and informational support to birthing parents.

 Doulas also attend the birth to provide emotional and physical support.
 This could look like:

-help changing birthing positions to increase comfort
+help changing birth positions to increase comfort

 help with communicating with the medical team